Make every minute count with this whirlwind tour of the geographic and demographic heartland of Sydney.

 7.30am – Morning Munchies

 Get your day off to an early start by grabbing a bite at one of the many local cafés scattered around the suburb.
-Popular options include Paper Plane Café (5/2 Horwood Pl) – a boutique coffee house serving up healthy food and Little Marionette drip, St Drogo’s (95/75 Phillip St) – a 6.5 metre hole-in-the-wall that dishes out Nutella and Tim Tam Tarts daily, and Circa Espresso (21 Wentworth St) – serving Modern Australian farm-to-table cuisine and excellent brew.
+Popular options include Paper Plane Café (5/2 Horwood Pl) – a boutique coffee house serving up healthy food and Little Marionette drip, Homage Specialty Coffee for the world's best jaffles and homemade delicious treats (2/71 Horwood Pl) and Circa Espresso (21 Wentworth St) – serving Modern Australian farm-to-table cuisine and excellent brew.

 9.30am – Walk it Out